Action Taken with respect to a Complaint

 Upon completion of the investigation, a report must be prepared and submitted to the Complaints Director.
 Based on the information provided in the report, the Complaints Director will determine next actions to be taken.

 When a complaint is received, before or after it is investigated, the Complaints Director may make a decision to dismiss the complaint on the basis that it is frivolous or vexatious, or that there is insufficient or no evidence of unprofessional conduct.
 When a complaint is dismissed, the Complaints Director must give reasons.
 The complainant may apply, in writing with reasons, to the Hearings Director for a review of the dismissal of a complaint within 30 days of being notified of the dismissal.
 A complaint review committee reviews the decision and investigator’s report (if there is one), and may refer the matter to the Hearings Director for a hearing, direct the Complaints Director to appoint an investigator or conduct further investigation, or confirm that the complaint is dismissed.

 Referral to a Hearing

 If there is evidence to support the complaint, the matter is referred to the College’s Hearings Director for a hearing.
 Hearing tribunals include a minimum of two Registered Dietitians and one public member.

 A hearing is a formal process set out in the legislation.
-Witnesses may be called by the College or the investigated member, documents are placed in evidence, the proceedings are recorded, and a decision is issued upon completion.
+Witnesses may be called by the College or the investigated person, documents are placed in evidence, the proceedings are recorded, and a decision is issued upon completion.
 Hearings are open to the public.
-The decisions of the Hearing Tribunal are subject to an appeal process whereby the investigated person or the complaints director, on behalf of the college, may appeal the hearing tribunal’s decision.
+The decisions of the Hearing Tribunal are subject to an appeal process whereby the investigated person or the Complaints Director, on behalf of the College, may appeal the hearing tribunal’s decision.